 Section 2.
 Work in a Higher Classification

-Any employee who is assigned by his/her Appointing Authority to a vacant position in a higher grade for a period of more than thirty (30) days shall receive the salary rate for the higher position from the first day of the appointment, provided such appointment is made pursuant to Civil Service law when applicable.
+Any employee who is assigned by his/her Department Head or designee to a vacant position in a higher grade for a period of more than thirty (30) consecutive days shall receive the salary rate for the higher position from the first day of the appointment, provided has the prior approval in writing of the Department Head.
+Written approval must be proved on the Form that is attached as Appendix B.

 Section 3.
 Overtime Compensation